Skip to Main Content

 What are scholarly, peer-reviewed articles?

 Scholarly, peer-reviewed articles (sometimes also called "academic articles") have been reviewed by peers or experts in the author’s field of research/study.
-They ensure that an article's content is sound and of high quality.
+The process of peer-review is to assess and evaluate the validity and quality of research.

 To check if an article is scholarly or peer-reviewed,